-This section of the report focuses on three basic types of preliminary teaching credentials issued by the Commission for service in California's K-12 classrooms: Multiple Subject, Single Subject, and Education Specialist credentials.
-As shown in the table below, new Multiple Subject teaching credentials comprised 41.6 percent of the total number of 6,431 new credentials issued in 2015-16.
-Single Subject teaching credentials comprised 39.7 percent of the total number of 6,142 new credentials issued, and Education Specialist teaching credentials comprised 18.7 percent of the 2,884 new credentials issued.
+This section of the report focuses on three basic types of new teaching credentials issued by the Commission for service in California's K-12 classrooms: Multiple Subject, Single Subject, and Education Specialist credentials.
+As shown in the table below, new Multiple Subject teaching credentials comprised of 41.8 percent, Single Subject teaching credentials comprised of 38.2 percent, and Education Specialist teaching credentials comprised 20 percent of the 16,516 new credentials issued in 2016-17.